Lots of Business Owners Don’t Know How to Check a Business Credit Score

 Next is the credit summary.
 This shows your company’s Experian credit score.
 It also links to information on what goes into the score and tips on how to improve it.

 The next part is the payment summary.
 The part includes line graphs for monthly and quarterly payment trends, and it conveniently shows where the numbers come from.
-The monthly payment trend is even graphed versus the industry average.
+The monthly payment trend is even on a graph versus the industry average.

 Just below are three bar charts.
 The first shows continuous payment trends.
 This is a trade line on report for over six months.
 The second shows newly reporting payment trends.
 Hence a trade line on report for the first time in the last six months.
 And the last shows combined payment trends.